catchorg/Catch2/docs/deprecations.md

 want to keep doing so in the future, mark the mutated members as `mutable`.

+### Section-only filtering with `-c/--section`

+> Deprecated in Catch2 vX.Y.Z

+Currently, if you use only `-c/--section` parameters to decide which sections to enter, the filtering ignores generators completely.
+In the future, using only `-c/--section` will behave the same way as if you specified the filters through the new `-p/--path-filter` parameter, which means that generators are taken into account.

 ### Generator interfaces

 #### Defaulted `UntypedGeneratorBase::isFinite()`